 Bears are of particular concern for personnel safety.
-From 2015 through 2021, black bears have been observed to be distributed along the Brucejack Access Road from its intersection with Highway 37 to km 58, with occasional sightings in the vicinity of the mine site.
-They are mainly observed in spring and summer, with 81% of total sightings split between Bell Irving River valley and east of Knipple Lake.
-There is no evidence of habituation of bears observed near camps as they do not commonly intrude nor do they have access to food or garbage.
-Electrified fences surround the Brucejack camps located below timberline (Wildfire and Knipple) and are activated during the spring through fall period.
-From 2015 through 2021, most grizzly bear observations (2/3) were in summer, with the remainder in fall and spring.
+From 2015 through 2022, black bears have been observed to be distributed along the Brucejack Access Road from its intersection with Highway 37 to km 58, with occasional sightings in the vicinity of the mine site.
+They are mainly observed in spring and summer, with 92% of total sightings split between Bell Irving River valley and east of Knipple Lake.
+Most Grizzly bear observations (66%) were in summer, with the remainder in fall and spring.
+There is no evidence of habituation of bears observed near camps as they do not commonly intrude, nor do they have access to food or garbage.
+Electrified fences surround areas that have animal attractants at the Brucejack mine and camps located below timberline (Wildfire and Knipple) and are activated during the spring through fall period.

-Accumulated (2015 through 2021) sightings of moose are concentrated (87%) along Bowser River valley from Brucejack Access Road km 35 and extending to km 55 immediately east of Knipple Camp.
+Accumulated (2015 through 2022) sightings of moose are concentrated (74%) along Bowser River valley from Brucejack Access Road km 35 and extending to km 55 immediately east of Knipple Camp.
 The remainder were observed between Highway 37 and km 35 of the Brucejack Access Road.
 Most moose sightings are in winter along the Bowser River valley, east of the Bowser Aerodrome (km 50).

-Accumulated (2015 through 2021) sightings of mountain goats were limited to between km 40 and 70 of the Brucejack Access Road, with 47% of the total sightings on the mountain north of Knipple Lake and 25% on the mountains on the north side of Knipple Glacier extending up to the mine site.
+Accumulated (2015 through 2022) sightings of mountain goats were limited to between km 40 and 70 of the Brucejack Access Road, with 50% of the total sightings on the mountain north of Knipple Lake and 21% on the mountains on the north side of Knipple Glacier extending up to the mine site.
 The large proportion of sightings on the hills north of Knipple Camp is likely skewed by observations by personnel residing in this camp.

-Wolverine have been observed between km 17 km of the Brucejack Access Road and the mine site, with the largest portion (48%) observed between Bowser Aerodrome and the head of Knipple Glacier.
+Wolverine have been observed between km 17 km of the Brucejack Access Road and the mine site, with the largest portion (37%) observed between Bowser Aerodrome and the head of Knipple Glacier.
 Wolves have been observed at multiple locations along the Brucejack Access Road, with five sightings in the vicinity of the mine site since 2015.